Lagonda V12

+Description

+Engine

 The V12 model featured an all new 4480 cc 60 degree V12 engine designed during the tenure of W. O. Bentley at Lagonda.
 The design concepts of the engine follow those established by Stewart Tresilian during his time at Rolls Royce and it seems likely that Tresilian who followed W O Bentley from RR to Lagonda was responsible for its design.
 The engine has a combined cylinder block and upper crankcase cast in iron with a light alloy lower crankcase.
 The cylinder heads are cast iron.
 Each bank of six cylinders has its own single overhead camshaft, chain driven, and its own distributor driven from the back of the camshaft.
 Twin downdraught SU carburettors are located between the engine blocks.
 180 hp is developed at 5000rpm.